-SIX STEPS TO FINANCIAL INDEPENDENCE FOR WOMENHow to Avoid Common Financial Mistakes, Find Solutions, and Overcome Challenges
+FINANCIAL INDEPENDENCE FOR WOMENAvoid Common Financial Mistakes, Set Realistic Goals, and Overcome Challenges

-Financial independence: Whether you enjoy it or dream about it, it’s a common term that you’ve probably seen in magazine ads, TV commercials and billboards.
+Financially dependent on no one: Whether you enjoy it or dream about it, it’s a familiar term that you’ve undoubtedly seen on TV programs and radio and magazine ads.
 But what really does financial independence mean, exactly?
 Why is it so important, particularly for women?
 To put it simply, financial independence means three things:

 1. You have control of your own finances.
 You make your own decisions regarding money instead of relying on someone else to make those decisions for you.